meyer-group/meyer-group.github.io/_posts/2017-09-25-michelle-defense.md

 ---

 Today, Michelle defended her PhD thesis "Das Phasenverhalten Ionischer Flüssigkeiten und Flüssigkristalle sowie die Katalytische Anwendung von N-heterozyklischen Carben Komplexen".
-The heartiest congratulations to Dr. Michelle Sternberg!
+The heartiest congratulations to Dr. Michelle Sternberg! <!--more-->

 We wish you all the best for you future!